nateraw/hf-hub-lightning/README.md

 A callback for pushing lightning models to the Hugging Face Hub.

-**Note:** I made this package for myself, mostly...if folks seem to be interested in it, we'll move this into `huggingface_hub` directly and archive this repo.
-Since there are a lot of options/considerations, I decided to just post it separately for now.
+**Note:** I made this package for myself, mostly...if folks seem to be interested in it, we'll move this into `huggingface_hub` or an official PyTorch Lightning repo directly and archive this one.
+Since there are a lot of options/considerations, I decided to just post it separately for now as a proof of concept.

 ## Setup